 These models were designed to support studies of alternative organ allocation policies.
 The models use a variety of allocation rules to determine how organs would be allocated to potential recipients under each of the rules considered.
-The allocation process involves some random components reflecting the uncertainty in acceptance decisions when an organ is offered to a potential recipient, and reflecting the unpredictable life expectancy that can result from undergoing a transplant or not.
-In order to account for such random variation, the models can simulate the allocation process several times with the same set of allocation rules, organs, and candidates to determine outcomes on average.
+The allocation process involves some random components reflecting the uncertainty in acceptance decisions when an organ is offered to a potential recipient, and reflecting the unpredictable life expectancy that can result from undergoing or not undergoing transplant.
+To account for such random variation, the models can simulate the allocation process several times with the same set of allocation rules, organs, and candidates to determine outcomes on average.

 Products related to the SAMs include a user guide for each model explaining the modeling approach and processes internal to the simulation, articles, and presentations to committees.
-Several of these products are available for download in the SRTR publications list.
-To get SAM documents, please go to
+User guides are available for download from the